Back to home pageProfessional Education

 What housing recommendations do you have for out-of-state candidates?

-Beaumont Hospital is located in the quaint city of Royal Oak, Michigan in Oakland County.
+Located in the quaint city of Royal Oak, Michigan in Oakland County.
 A few miles to the north is the city of Birmingham, known for its upscale shopping, luxurious homes, and its downtown area, which is considered by some as "the place to be seen."
 To the west is the city of Southfield.
 Suburban Southfield is considered a commercial center for the metropolitan Detroit area, has a nationally recognized school district, and 700 acres of parkland.
 East of Royal Oak, you will find the city of Madison Heights, a large residential area of single family homes and condominiums.
 To the south is Detroit metropolitan, one of the largest cities in the U.S., with performing arts and entertainment, sports, food, and historical districts.

 When looking for a place to live, here are some tips to follow: